 It is also important you review your plan on a regular basis; maybe every year around your birthday or some other significant date.
 The beauty of having your Advance Care Plan in your LifeLot account is that you can add to it as often as you like, and change your decisions at any time using our simple ACP template.

 And as much as we prefer not to dwell on the fact that we will all die someday, advance care planning can make a potentially difficult, challenging, and painful process easier for the people we love.

 There's a lot more to life these days and LifeLot acts as your very own personal database from which the information you gather and store can be retrieved quickly and presented to you in different ways.
-The information that is entered in My Medical will feed into many important document templates that you can create, like a Will, Enduring Power of Attorney or Advance Care Plan.

 Often the only time you seem to think about your important documents is when you need them.
 And, often you can't find them because you either don't have an organised and centralised system for storing your important documents and/or the last time you needed them, you simply tossed it back into the sea of papers in your home office instead of putting it back where it belonged!